A stable and adaptive polygenic signal detection method based on repeated sample splitting: Simulation studies

-Results in the Supplementary Material show that the normal approximation given in Theorem 3, however, is not adequate for $T_{\gamma}$ when $J_2 \leq 1000$.
+In the above simulation studies and later in applications, the p-value approximation for the individual $T_{\gamma}$ is based on $\sum_{j=1}^{J_2} \lambda_{J_2,j}\chi_{1j}^2$ as shown in Theorem 2.
+Table S4 shows that the normal approximation given in Theorem 3, however, is not adequate for stringent $\alpha$ levels when $\gamma>2$ and using the simulation parameter values considered here.
 Thus, we recommend the use of the $\sum_{j=1}^{J_2} \lambda_{J_2,j}\chi_{1j}^2$ approximation in practice.
-Consistent with previous reports, the empirical type I error rates of the methods of \citet{Wu2019} and \citet{Guo2016}, based on asymptotic approximations, are inflated (Supplementary Material).
-Thus, we use permutation with $10^4$ replicates to evaluate power of these methods, as recommended by the authors.
+Consistent with previous reports, tests of \citet{Wu2019} and \citet{Guo2016} based on asymptotic approximations are not accurate (Table S4).
+Thus, we use parametric bootstrap, as recommended by the authors, with $10^3$ replicates to evaluate power of these methods for fair comparison.